koderunnersml/website/content/blog/2018-introduction-to-genetic-algorithm-part-2-implementation.md

     return parents
 ```

-Now, in crossover we perform _one point crossover._ We declare a _crossover point_ such that it is a middle point and a _crossover rate_ which is set to high a high point.
+Now, in crossover we perform _one point crossover._ We declare a _crossover point_ such that it is a middle point and a _crossover rate_ which is set to a high value.
 For every two individuals a random number between 0 and 1 is generated.
 If the number is less than or equal to crossover rate then, the individuals are mated.
 For every two individual one offspring is created.

 **Code:**